Risk (game): Equipment and design

 Equipment includes a large tabletop board depicting a political map of the world, divided into forty-two territories, which are grouped into six continents by color.
 In addition to shared boundaries between territories which define routes of attack/defense, numerous special trans-oceanic or trans-sea routes are also marked; for example, the route between North Africa and Brazil.
+In the most recent edition of the game, there are a total of 83 attack routes between territories; this number has changed over time as past editions have added or removed some routes.
 The oceans and seas are not part of the playing field.

 Each Risk game comes with a number of sets (either 5 or 6) of different colored tokens denoting troops.
 A few different or larger tokens represent multiple (usually 5 or 10) troops.
 These token types are purely a convention for ease of representing a specific army size.
 If a player runs out of army pieces during the game, pieces of another color or other symbolic tokens (coins, pieces from other games, etc.) may be substituted to help keep track of armies.